IQSS/dataverse/doc/sphinx-guides/source/user/account.rst

 Please note that once you create your Dataverse account, it will be associated with only one of the log in options above.

-The Institutional Log In, ORCID, GitHub, and Google options are described in :ref:`remote-auth-label` section.
+The Institutional Log In, ORCID, GitHub, and Google options are described in more detail below under :ref:`remote-authentication`.

 Create Account
 ~~~~~~~~~~~~~~

-To create a Dataverse account with the Username/Email log in option, use the "Sign Up" page.
-Fill out the fields, and then click the 'Create Account' button.
+To create a Dataverse account with the Username/Email log in option, go to the "Sign In/Sign Up" page and click "Sign Up" button.
+Fill out the fields, and then click the "Create Account" button.
 Please note that the Username field does not support email addresses but will allow the following characters: a-Z, 0-9, _ (underscores), - (hyphens), and . (periods).

-To create a Dataverse account associated with the log in option for your institution, ORCID, GitHub, or Google, use the "Log In" page and select one of the authentication providers.
-See :ref:`remote-auth-label` section for details.
+To create a Dataverse account associated with the log in option for your institution, ORCID, GitHub, or Google, go to the "Sign In/Sign Up" page, select one of the authentication providers, and click "Log In" button.
+See :ref:`remote-authentication` section for details.

 Edit Account
 ~~~~~~~~~~~~